 Stachybotrys chartarum is a dark greenish-black mold, slimy when wet and thriving, and is usually accompanied by a distinctive odor.
 If its water source runs out and the moisture is dried, black mold can also appear dry and powdery.
 Black mold is one of the most toxic molds found in homes and buildings.
-It produces mycotoxins, capable of creating a range of health problems and causing death in both humans and other animals.
+It produces mycotoxins, capable of creating a range of health problems and causing death in humans and animals.